“Texas’ Most Historic Music Venue”

 Birth of a Legend

-Since opening its doors in 1950, the Longhorn Ballroom has stood as a landmark of Texas culture; a place where the spirit of the state, the sound of its people, and the legends of American music have collided for more than seven decades.
-Originally built for Bob Wills, the King of Western Swing, the Ballroom quickly became known as one of the most electric stages in the country.
-A place where the dance floor never slept, where the line between performer and audience dissolved, and where every night felt like a story waiting to be told.
+Since opening its doors in 1950, the Longhorn Ballroom has stood as a landmark of Texas culture; a legendary space where the soul of the state, the sound of its people, and the evolution of American music converge.
+Originally built for Bob Wills, the King of Western Swing, the venue quickly earned a reputation as one of the most electric stages in the country.
+It was a place where the dance floor pulsed with life, where the line between artist and audience blurred, and where each night felt like history in the making.

 Through the decades, the Longhorn Ballroom became a sanctuary for artists on every edge of the musical map: country giants, jazz innovators, soul and R&B trailblazers, Tejano stars, punk revolutionaries, and rock legends.
 Its stage has held the weight of history, hosting performances that shaped Dallas culture and rippled across the nation.